 What Is Wisdom Teeth Recovery Like?

-Wisdom teeth recovery can be different for each individual.
-Most people need to rest for a few days after wisdom teeth removal.
+Recovery can be different for each individual.
+Most people need to rest for a few days after removal.
 Many people can return to work in less than a week, but this does depend on the person and on how smooth their recovery is.
 Most people will have swelling, minor bleeding, and some pain during recovery.
 The dentist can prescribe medicine to help with the pain, and can also recommend over-the-counter options for pain relief.
 Ice packs may also be useful in alleviating swelling and pain.
 Most people will need to eat a soft diet after wisdom teeth removal.
 Usually, patients can begin eating again normally after a few days.

 What Type of Sedation Is Used for Wisdom Teeth Removal?